 They all went for a wander during the afternoon but the drizzle had started and that curtailed it, they hastened back and had supper, there were towels and things for Laura in her room at the end, they retired early as there was really nothing more to discuss as three people.

 ‘So many anomalies, Chloe.
 If Frank killed his daughter, he’d need to have had a very good reason.
 Do you know what she’d found out, what she had on him?
 Do you think Laura knows?’

-‘As any partner would do.
+‘As any partner would.
 But you do understand you’re obliquely accusing her.’

 ‘Not at all.
-I’m just saying her interest is to keep Frank bubbling along.
+I’m just saying her interest is in keeping Frank bubbling along.
 Melissa’s interest was only ever money – look at her lifestyle, Miles, her expenses.
 She didn’t work, the trust fund wasn’t due for some time, she depended on Frank but she also had a hold over him.
 Any daughter does over any father but Melissa believed in insurance.
-I already know that you could never file for divorce.
-She wasn’t going to either.
 What do you really want?’

 ‘For all this to die away, for you to marry me -’